 Warning Signs of Nursing Home Abuse in Colorado

 Nursing home abuse is a pressing concern that affects many vulnerable people in Colorado.
-Residents of long-term care facilities, generally frail and dependent on others, may easily become targets of mistreatment, neglect, or exploitation in settings that should provide them with care, respect, and dignity.
-The nursing home abuse lawyers at Bowman Law recognize the physical, psychological, emotional, and financial effects of nursing home abuse can be utterly devastating.
+Residents of long-term care facilities, generally frail and dependent on others, may become targets of mistreatment, neglect, or exploitation in settings that should provide them with care, respect, and dignity.
+The nursing home abuse lawyers at Bowman Law understand the physical, psychological, emotional, and financial effects of nursing home abuse.
 In this article, we aim to outline the signs of nursing home abuse to help you protect your loved ones and ensure they receive the quality care and protection they deserve.

 The U.S. Department of Health and Human Services Office of the Inspector General reported numerous cases of misconduct and unacceptable substandard care in nursing homes across the country.
 Although nursing home abuse is common, it can still go unnoticed.
 Residents often experience fear or confusion and are unable to communicate the mistreatment to their families or authorities.
 As a result, it is crucial to identify the indications of abuse in nursing home settings to prevent further harm to the vulnerable individuals.